ypid/event-processing-framework/README.md

 * Processing is tested.

-  The unit testing feature of Vector for configuration is used heavily and is the preferred way of testing.
+  The unit testing feature of Vector for configuration is heavily used and is the preferred way of testing.

-  A second option for testing (integration testing) is supported by the framework.
-This comes in handy to avoid to have to copy logs of fields to code.
+  A second option for testing is supported by the framework: Integration testing.
+This comes in handy to avoid to have to copy many fields to code.
   Instead, git diff and commit can be used to "accept" a test output.

   Integration tests were historically needed because of issues with Vector when unit testing across multiple components.